SetFileApisToANSI

 functions may not be processed correctly by other functions, and vice versa.

-For example, if the FindFirstFileA5_0W_R1 function will not display the string
+use the OEM code page, then the WriteConsoleA5_0W_R1 function will not display the string

 properly.